geekodour/gitpushblog/README.md

 - `posts_per_page` : number of posts to fetch at once (max 100), used by static generator and javascript in the theme
 - `comments_per_page` : number of comments to fetch at once (max 100), used by static generator and javascript in the theme

-- `comments.disabled` : if `true` no comments will show up, no one can comment.
+- `comment.disabled` : if `true` no comments will show up, no one can comment.
-- `comments.isGithub` : if `true` github comments will be shown.
+- `comment.isGithub` : if `true` github comments will be shown.
-- `comments.isGithubAuth` : if `true` a will show a comment box, where you can comment by authenticating with your github account.
+- `comment.isGithubAuth` : if `true` a will show a comment box, where you can comment by authenticating with your github account.

 **NOTE: This is super experimental and I think is **dangerous** too, please check the issue regarding this if you'd like to help, I recommend you set it to `false` for now**
-- `comments.isDisqus` : if `true` will let the theme declare `divs` and containers for the disqus commenting system, disqus is already integrated in default theme, so just set this to `true` and `isGithub` to `false` if you want disqus comments.
+- `comment.isDisqus` : if `true` will let the theme declare `divs` and containers for the disqus commenting system, disqus is already integrated in default theme, so just set this to `true` and `isGithub` to `false` if you want disqus comments.
-- `comments.disqus_id` : your disqus id
+- `comment.disqus_id` : your disqus id

 - `firebaseConfig.*` : these firebase configuration options that you get from firebase, again this is highly experimental, recomment not using it for now.
 If you want to experiment, then read [setting up githubAuth and commenting with firebase](#setting-up-githubauth-and-commenting-with-firebase)